syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/17.l3-high-availability/docs.en.md

 ubuntu@ha-first:~$
 ```

-Let's check if we can reach this ip address from our observer.
+Let's check if we can reach this ip address from our observer instance.

 ```shell
 ubuntu@observer:~$ ping 10.200.51.10 -c 3